klein-the-donkey/cp-admin-colors/README.md

 CP Admin Colors will change the default admin color scheme for new users to ClassicPress Default; to turn this off go to Settings > Writing and uncheck the checkbox.

 ## Changelog

+0.5.4
+* Testing and minor patching for ClassicPress v1.1.0.
+* Fixed unapproved comments in Superdark.

 0.5.3
 * Fixed customizer in Superdark.